ggupta78/bmu-java-2025/samples/javafx/painter/README.md

 2. Unzip the JavaFX SDK to a directory of your choice. e.g. C:\JavaFXSDK, ~/code/javafx-sdk-24.0.2 (On Mac or Linux)

-3. Compile the code in this folder using the following command:
+3. Open terminal or command prompt and compile the code in this folder using the following command:
 On Windows:
 javac --module-path C:\JavaFXSDK\lib --add-modules javafx.fxml,javafx.base,javafx.controls *.java